PzAz04Maus/Abiogenesis/_AB13 High priority stuff/Chapter 3 - System/Groundwork.md

 # The Game
 ## Draft note

 ==This document is an attempt to weave multiple related, but discrete concepts into one common solution.
-This is a work in progress.==
+It is therefore a work in progress.==
 # Touchstones

 ==Add literary stuff here==